samriddhi/flyworks.api/README.md

+To Install Project:
+1. Open terminal and run 'npm install' ( for the first time )
+2. Run mongodb (go to mongo bin and run mongodb)
+3. Open terminal and run 'npm start'

+Changes:
+* Removed password for localhost database.

+Things to do:
+* Add production datasources

 1. Open Url http://localhost:3000/explorer/ to see exposed rest APIs
 2. Open Url http://localhost:3000 for web site homepage
 3. Type strong-studio in parent folder to do basic addition & updation on models & datasources